Improving the Board decision making process

-As the team’s preference emerged the perceived benefits would likely have been exaggerated and its possible consequences underestimated.
-And, once an initial impression had taken hold – which typically happens quite fast- this would likely have been reinforced by managers asking leading questions that supported their preliminary view.
-It is likely team members would also have interpreted ambiguous facts in the light of their pre-existing attitudes (‘confirmation' bias).
+As the team’s preference emerged, the perceived benefits would likely have been exaggerated and its possible consequences underestimated.
+Once an initial impression was made– which typically happens quite fast- this would probably have been reinforced by managers asking leading questions that supported their preliminary view.
+It is likely several team members would have interpreted one or more ambiguous facts in the light of their pre-existing attitudes (‘confirmation' bias).

-Another bias (‘availability’ bias) means they would probably have also given extra weight to recent more obvious and readily available information.
-Associated is an over-emphasised, short-term and perhaps self-serving considerations of the kind often associated with financial incentives.
+Another bias (‘availability’ bias) means they would probably have also given extra weight to new, more obvious and readily available information.
+Associated is an over-emphasised, short-term and perhaps self-serving consideration of the kind often related to an economic or financial agenda.

-All of that is before we bring the board into the picture.
+All of these decisions are made before reaching the board.
 The rapidly compounding deficiencies of the evaluative process previously described would be replicated, perhaps even more quickly, at the board level.
 It also has a head start by being ‘anchored’ by management’s recommendation.

-It requires a considerable amount of compelling new evidence for people to back away from an initial judgement that is in error.
+It requires a considerable amount of compelling new evidence for people to back away from an initial judgement in error.
 The further down the track it is, the more difficult it is to retreat from.
-As this example shows, boards need an approach in which they can have more confidence.
+As this example shows, boards need to work towards making effective decisions, where they have more confidence.

-Kahneman and co. contend that a more structured approach is less susceptible to this kind of bias and ‘noise’.
-What they call their mediating assessments protocol (MAP), this has the following features:
+Kahneman and co. contend that a well-structured technique is less susceptible to this kind of bias and ‘noise’.
+What they call their mediating assessments protocol (MAP), has the following features:

-· the key attributes that are critical to the evaluation of alternative actions are defined in advance
+· ensure the key attributes that are critical to the evaluation are defined in advance

-· participants make evidence rather than opinion-based assessments of each attribute, evaluating and scoring one. attribute at a time
+· participants make evidence rather than opinion-based assessments of each attribute, evaluating and scoring one feature attribute at a time

-· they make these ‘mediating assessments’ independently so that they are not influenced by others who will. contribute to the final decision
+· they make ‘mediating assessments’ independently so that board members are not influenced by others who will contribute to the final decision

-· only once a complete profile of these individually developed assessments is available are the decision-makers. allowed to come together to discuss the composite picture and work towards a decision
+· only once a complete profile of these individually developed assessments is available are the decision-making board members allowed to come together for a discussion about the composite picture and work towards effective decision making.

-This approach tempers the effects of bias by impeding the premature formation of a mental model of the ‘right decision’.
-It also increases the transparency of the process as all the assessments are presented to the decision-makers at the same time.
+These processes temper the effects of bias by impeding the premature formation of a mental model of the ‘right decision’.
+It also increases the transparency of the processes as the board of directors' decision making process ensures everyone is informed of all the options simultaneously.

-This approach has some important implications for the roles of the management team and the board in respect of decisions that must ultimately be made by the board (i.e. not ‘rubberstamped’).
+This approach has some critical implications for the chair, directors and management roles regarding decisions that the board must ultimately make (i.e. not ‘rubber-stamped’).
 It suggests, for example, that management should not come to the board with a recommendation.
-Instead, what the management team should produce for the board is their initial assessment of each of the key attributes.
-Ideally, these attributes would have been agreed with the board before managers began their assessment, giving the board a better chance to shape the decision it must make.
-At the board meeting the board would debate with management - attribute by attribute – to reach finality on those attribute-specific assessments.
-Only then would the board look at the composite picture of the information now in front of it and come to a decision.
+Instead, what the management team should produce for the board is their initial assessment of each of the key attributes so that the board can vote on the agenda without bias.
+Ideally, boards would agree with these attributes before managers began their review, giving the board a better chance at effective decision making.
+The board would debate issue by issue at the board meeting with management to reach finality on those issues-specific assessments.
+This would help the board see the composite picture, review the options, and make a decision.

-As Kahneman, Lovallo and Sibony state, important decisions are about the ‘distillation of complexity into a way forward’.
-Boards want and need to make good decisions.
-Therefore, when decisions are elevated to the board, they should be put through a thorough process, be as free of bias as possible, and be given the depth of attention they deserve.
+As Kahneman, Lovallo and Sibony state, decision making is about the ‘distillation of complexity into a way forward’.
+Boards want and need to make good business decisions based on unbiased information.
+Therefore, when finding are introduced at board meetings, they should be put through a thorough process, be as free of bias as possible, and be given the depth of attention required.

 Daniel Kahneman, Dan Lovallo, and Olivier Sibony.
 'A Structured Approach to Strategic Decisions'.
 MIT Sloan Management Review, Spring 2019, pp.67-73